-When it comes to building a gaming PC, the three components that will have the most significant impact on your gaming performance are your GPU, CPU, and RAM.
+When it comes to building a gaming PC, the three components that will have the most significant impact on your gaming performance are your GPU, CPU, and RAM (Random Access Memory).
+You can of course throw the speed of your hard drive into this equation too these days, but these are the main three to consider.

-With that being said, you ought to make sure you buy a good RAM kit of sufficient size and speed to ensure optimal gaming performance.
+With that being said, you ought to make sure you buy a good high performance RAM kit of sufficient size and memory speed to ensure optimal gaming performance.
 If your PC doesn’t have enough RAM, you’ll have trouble maintaining a steady framerate in-game.

 Moreover, RAM speed has an impact on CPU performance, particularly on Ryzen CPUs.
 Having RAM that’s too slow – or not enough RAM in the first place – will make for a poor gaming experience, regardless of your system’s CPU or GPU.

 That’s why we’ve created this guide.
-We’re going to be covering the best DDR3 RAM kits on the market in 2020.
+We’re going to be covering the best DDR3 RAM kits on the market this year.

 How We Picked